Racism in the United Kingdom: The Lammy Review

+Prisons

+In 2010, black Britons accounted for around 2.2% of the general UK population, but made up 15% of the British prison population, which experts say is "a result of decades of racial prejudice in the criminal justice system and an overly punitive approach to penal affairs."
+This proportion decreased to 12.4% by the end of 2022 even though black Britons now made up only around 3–4% of the British population.
+In 2020, 32% of children in prison were black in contrast to 47% of prisoners aged under 18 being white.
+The Lammy Review, led by David Lammy MP, provided potential reasons on the disproportionate number of black children in prisons including austerity in public services, lack of diversity in the judiciary, and the school system inadequately serving the black community by failing to identify learning difficulties.

 Prison

 Prison guards are almost twice as likely to be reported for racism than inmates in the UK, with racist incidents between prison guards themselves being nearly as high as that between guards and prisoners.
 The environment has been described as a dangerous breeding ground for racist extremism.

 Criminal justice system

-It has been shown that lower rates of guilty pleas has led to black and Asian teenage boys and young men to be sent to prison at higher rates than white counterparts, and therefore more likely to get long sentences for homicide and other crimes.
+It has been suggested that lower rates of guilty pleas has led to black and Asian teenage boys and young men to be sent to prison at higher rates than white counterparts, and therefore more likely to get long sentences for homicide and other crimes.
 However, the study does not account for previous convictions.
 David Lammy stated, "Clearly when someone commits a crime, they need to be punished.
 However, we cannot have one rule for one group of people and a different rule for another group of people.
 As I found in my 2017 review of the criminal justice system, some of the difference in sentencing is the result of a 'trust deficit'.
 Many BAME defendants simply still do not believe that the justice system will deliver less punitive treatment if they plead guilty.
 It's vital that all parts of the criminal justice system work hard to address these discrepancies, so that the same crime leads to the same sentence, regardless of ethnicity."